C9198-Mete/MY-AWS-09-21/aws/hands-on/11_06_2021_Database_RDS/RDS.md

 - learn how to connect to RDS via workbench

-- learn how to manipulate RDS Instance.
+- learn how to manipulate RDS Instance

 ## Outline